Neural Networks for Fast Optimisation in Model Predictive Control: A Review: Neural Network Based Optimisation for Nonlinear Model Predictive Control

-For complex systems with difficult to parameterise inputs, Nurbayeva et al.~\cite{nurbayeva2022deep} proposed the use of autoencoders for input dimensionality reduction.
+For complex systems with difficult to parameterise inputs, \cite{nurbayeva2022deep} proposed the use of autoencoders for input dimensionality reduction.
 In their work, an NMPC motion planner for human-robot interaction tasks was replaced with a DNN approximation and successfully tested in simulation and on the real robot.
 Autoencoders were used to parameterise human motion inputs to the approximate controller, robot state inputs were fed directly.
 While the approach may be worth considering for some applications, the authors themselves point out that the resulting controller is not generalisable to motion scenarios beyond the specific interaction for which it was trained.
 The controller is also unable to cope with significant deviations from the interaction it was trained for.

-L{\"o}hr et al.~\cite{lohr2019mimicking} and Karg and Lucia~\cite{karg2018deep} showed that the basic imitation learning setup is also applicable to NMPC controllers with binary variables where the underlying optimisation problem is of the mixed-integer type.
-L{\"o}hr et al.~\cite{lohr2019mimicking} trained their approximation using an RMSE-based loss and the inputs to their network were the current states, references and disturbances of the system.
-Karg and Lucia~\cite{karg2018deep} considered the same inputs but used the entire predicted disturbance trajectory over the prediction horizon instead of only the latest measurement.
+\cite{lohr2019mimicking} and \cite{karg2018deep} showed that the basic imitation learning setup is also applicable to NMPC controllers with binary variables where the underlying optimisation problem is of the mixed-integer type. \cite{lohr2019mimicking} trained their approximation using an RMSE-based loss and the inputs to their network were the current states, references and disturbances of the system. \cite{karg2018deep} considered the same inputs but used the entire predicted disturbance trajectory over the prediction horizon instead of only the latest measurement.
 In both studies the effectiveness of the approach was demonstrated via simulation on heating system control problems with MIMO plants of similar size.
 The independence and success of these studies suggests that NNBO is a viable method for accelerating NMPC problems with binary control variables, but there is room for in-robot validation studies as well as studies that explore the more general problem of handling integer variables instead of only binary variables.